OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/creating_driver.md

 | `system_ds_id` | ID of the system datastore assigned to the provision.               |
 | `image_ds_id`  | ID of the image datastore assigned to the provision.                |

-This information can be used to dynamically build inventories and infrastructure declarations.
+This information is used to dynamically build inventories and infrastructure declarations.

-Example usage:
+Example of use:

 ```jinja2
 one_version: {{ one.version }}